 1981: Led by the ANA, multiple nursing organizations rallied to support a resolution put into motion by nurses in New Mexico.
 Congressman Manuel Lujan responded by establishing a "National Recognition Day for Nurses" on May 6, 1982.

 1982: In February, the American Nurses Association (ANA) formally recognized May 6 as "National Nurses Day."
-On March 25, President Ronald Reagan signed a proclamation designating this date as "National Recognition Day for Nurses."
+On March 25, President Ronald Reagan signed a proclamation designating this date as the "National Recognition Day for Nurses."

 1990: A significant year in Nurses Week history, nursing recognition expands to a week-long celebration.
-Initiated by the ANA Board of Directors, National Nurses Week is declared to run on May 6-12, 1991.
+Initiated by the ANA Board of Directors, National Nurses Week is declared to run May 6-12, 1991.

 1996: “National RN Recognition Day” officially occurs on May 6 to honor the dedication of registered nurses year-round.